JoshDoug/Notes/Java/JavaSE/Jars.md

 The -jar flag tells the launcher that the app is packaged in the JAR format.
 You can only specify one JAR file, whcih must contain all of the application-specific code.
 To run this command the jar must have a specified entry point, either in the JAR's manifest, or in the command itself.
 In the manifest the entry point is specified like so: `Main-Class: classname`.

-To run a jar without a manifest specified entry point, run: `jar -cp jar-file com.package.MainClassName` where MainClassName refers to the entry point/Main class.
+To run a jar without a manifest specified entry point, run: `jar -cp dir/jar-file com.package.MainClassName` where MainClassName refers to the entry point/Main class.
+This also shows how you can run a jar from another directory, just pass the path to it, relevant or absolute.

 # Working with Manifest Files: The Basics
+The manifest is a special file that can contain information about the files packaged in a JAR file.
+By tailoring this "meta" information that the manifest contains, you enable the JAR file to serve a variety of purposes.

 ## [Understanding the Default Manifest](https://docs.oracle.com/javase/tutorial/deployment/jar/defman.html)
 When a JAR is created, it automatically gets a default manifest file, an archive can only have one manifest, and it always has the relative path `META-INF/MANIFEST.MF`